-1 Pha se Space Pictures 3
+1 Phas se Space Pictures 3

-2 Coherent States 5
+2 Coherent States

 2.1 Quantum Phase 6

 2.2 Coherent States 9

 2.3 Displaced Vacuum States 12

 2.4 Dynamics of Coherent States 13

-2.5 Properties of Coherent States 15
+2.5 Properties of Coherent States 14

-2.5.1 Orthogonality 15
+2.5.1 Orthogonality 14

-2.5.2 Identity 15
+2.5.2 Identity 14

-2.5.3 Coherent State Representations of Operators 16
+2.5.3 Coherent State Representations of Operators 15

-3 Phase Space Distributions 16 16
+3 3 Phase Space Distributions

-3.1 Wigner Distribution 17
+3.1 Wigner Distribution 16

-3.2 Glauber-Sudarshan P -function 17
+3.2 GlauberSudarshan P -function 17

 3.3 Q-function 18

-4 Rec ent Development 20
+4 Reco ent Development 19

 Number (Fock) states are extremely quantum in the sense that there is no classical analog.
-For example, the expectation value of electric field is time-independent.
-Hence, pure number states can easily exhibit the quantum properties such as superposition and entanglement.
-The approach of using these discrete states for encoding qubit is called discrete variable (DV) encoding.
-However, there are two main disadvantages of using DV encoding.
+For example, the expectation value of the electric field is time-independent.
+Hence, pure number states can easily exhibit quantum properties such as superposition and entanglement.
+The approach of using these discrete states for encoding qubits is called discrete variable (DV) encoding.
+However, there are two main disadvantages to using DV encoding.
 First, DV states may be too fragile.
 Second, it is hard to prepare such extremely quantum states.
-These lead to the development of using continuous variable (CV) Encoding.
+These led to the development of continuous variable (CV) encoding.

 In the example of a harmonic oscillator, n is the discrete number, and x, p are the continuous variables.
-All the quantum states can be represented in the number basis and in the continuous variable basis.
+All the quantum states can be represented on a number basis and a continuous variable basis.

-In this note, we will use the quadrature operators X and Y to describe quantum state.
+In this note, we will use the quadrature operators X and Y to describe the quantum state.
 They can be regarded as continuous variables.
 Another reason to use CV is that CV has the classical counterpart so that it is easier to have intuitive pictures.

-Let's explore some methods for encoding qubits using light.
+Lets explore some methods for encoding qubits using light.